[updated 13 January 2022]

 *Consulting firms featured in the report include: AECOM, Antea Group (part of the Inogen Alliance), Arcadis, Arup, Bain & Co, BCG, Cardno, Deloitte, ERM, EY, GHD, HDR, ICF, Inogen Alliance, Jacobs, KPMG, McKinsey & Co, Mott MacDonald, PwC, Ramboll, Royal HaskoningDHV, RPS, SLR, SMEC/Surbana Jurong, SNC-Lavalin (inc. Atkins), Stantec, Sweco, Tauw, Tetra Tech Inc, Wood, Worley (Advisian), and WSP.

-Continue the Net Zero debate at our virtual panel discussion
+Continue the Net Zero debate by watching our panel discussion

-To continue the conversation around ESG target setting, net zero progress and climate leadership in the industry, we are hosting a free panel discussion for EA's Strategic Members featuring consultancy business leaders on 2 February at 4pm GMT / 11am ET / 8am PT.
+To continue the conversation around ESG target setting, net zero progress and climate leadership in the industry, we hosted a panel discussion for EA's Strategic Members featuring consultancy business leaders on 2 February at 4pm GMT / 11am ET / 8am PT.